lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 4.2.
 New keys vetting logic

-The keys vetting logic should be changed to support optimistic vetting and vetting without governance.
+Keys may become invalid over time in case of a front-run attack attempt.
+Therefore, it's important to [introduce a mechanism for unvetting keys](https://hackmd.io/@lido/rJrTnEc2a#Unvetting), which will be uniform and required for all modules.
+It is proposed to grant the role of decreasing the number of vetted keys to DSM and to modify the `IStakingModule` interface that must be supported by every module.
+Thus, unvetting occurs through the DSM contract, which calls the corresponding method on the module side through the Staking Router.

 This requires a bunch of new events and methods to be defined:
 - New `unvetSigningKeys` external method that unvets signing keys for the given node operators.
 This method is supposed to be called by the Council Daemon if it finds an invalid key in the deposit queue;
 - Two new `getMaxOperatorsPerUnvetting` and `setMaxOperatorsPerUnvetting` external methods that get and set the maximum number of operators per unvetting;
 - New `_setMaxOperatorsPerUnvetting` internal method that emits the `MaxOperatorsPerUnvettingChanged` event;